 1. Tenet

 One of the locations in the film is Norway’s capital Oslo.
-More precisely, it is one of the most impressive architectural pieces in Oslo: The Opera House.
+More precisely, it is one of the most impressive architectural icons in Oslo: The Opera House.
 In the scene in which John David Washington and Robert Pattinson in the role of Neil are talking about an aeroplane accident, they are standing on the opera roof.

 2. No Time to Die

-James Bond’s latest adventure “No Time to Die” is coming to the cinemas in November and is also awaited with a lot of excitement.
-It will be the last time that Daniel Craig plays the role of agent 007.
+James Bond’s latest adventure, No Time to Die, is another film that was hotly anticipated prior to its release.
+It was the last time that Daniel Craig played the role of agent 007.
 In this film, James Bond has already retired in Jamaica when he is suddenly given another risky mission to save a scientist.

 3. Snowman